svar-widgets/menu/readme.md

 npm install wx-svelte-menu
 ```

-To use the SVAR Core for Svelte 4:
+To use the SVAR Menu for Svelte 4:

 ```
 npm install wx-svelte-menu@1.3.0